-TRENDS & INSIGHTS FOR PHARMA Trends
+TRENDS & INSIGHTS IN PHARMA Trends

 In these COVID times we thought this was an interesting read.
 Here’s a summary of a trend report we created for pharma and health a few years ago.
 Interesting to see what changes from 2020.